niglz/useful-bashscripts/README.md

 # useful-bashscripts

-Watch out, they might be wrong and you might fuck up your file system.
+WATCH OUT and don't fuck up your file system.

+The contained scripts were only tested on my private device and only for a few cases.
+There is no guarantie that they actually do what they should.
+Feel free to contact me if you find any bugs.